 New England vs Atlanta, the match-up was probably not the first one that came to mind before the season started but this game may be a “blessing in disguise” considering the fact this post-season has mostly been a “joke” to watch.
 Can Bill Belichick win another Super Bowl?
-Will the “Dirty Birds” shock the football world and deny Tom Brady his fourth ring?
+Will the “Dirty Birds” shock the football world and deny Tom Brady his fifth ring?
 Here’s some insight into what I believe needs to happen for each team to win.

 1. Be Physical.
 Whether it is pushing Julio Jones at the line of scrimmage or Alan Branch dominating the line of scrimmage, the Pats have to establish toughness against the Falcons.
 We have seen teams be successful when their cornerbacks have pushed Jones around (Josh Norman for example).
 Also, New England’s defensive line is very stingy against the run.
 Atlanta wants to run the football, to me that is the key to their success to their offense.
 The Pats will have to stop the run and make the Falcons one-dimensional.
-Also, their offensive line has to punish what a defensive line that is decent, but not special.
+Also, their offensive line has to punish a defensive line that is decent, but not special.

 2. Hold Atlanta to 30 or less.
 The magic number maybe 30 for the Patriots.
 Atlanta is 12-0 when they score over 30 points, and 1-5 when they score 30 or less.
 The Falcons lead the NFL in touchdowns per game, and they are seventh in the NFL in red zone touchdown efficiency.
 New England is 8th in the NFL in yards allowed and number one in points allowed.
 They just don’t let teams score points, especially in the “red zone” as they are seventh in the league in opponents “red zone” touchdown scoring.
 Can New England afford for this game to become a shoot-out?